Mathijs-Bakker/Zenject-Hero/README.md

 ## H.E.R.O.

-H.E.R.O. (standing for Helicopter Emergency Rescue Operation) is a video game written by John Van Ryzin[1] and published by Activision for the Atari 2600 in March 1984.[2]
+H.E.R.O. (standing for Helicopter Emergency Rescue Operation) is a video game written by John Van Ryzin and published by Activision for the Atari 2600 in March 1984.
 It was ported to the Apple II, Atari 5200, Atari 8-bit family, ColecoVision, Commodore 64, MSX, and ZX Spectrum.
 Sega released a version of the game for its SG-1000 console in Japan in 1985.
 While the gameplay was identical, Sega changed the backpack from a helicopter to a jetpack.

 The player uses a helicopter backpack and other tools to rescue victims trapped deep in a mine.
 The mine is made up of multiple screens using a flip screen style.